Yazwh0/BitMagic.Documentation/MadeWithBitMagic.md

 title: Made With BitMagic
 layout: home
 permalink: /madewithbitmagic/
+description: A few demos, intros and tools built with BitMagic.
 ---

-## Made With BitMagic
+# Made With BitMagic

-Here are some projects made with BitMagic
+Here are some projects made with BitMagic.

 ## X4096